 - This article explains that the slaves were much more widely traded outside of the US than to the US, with the US representing only a tiny fraction of the combined Atlantic and Arab slave trade.

 - The 3% of slaves that were part of the during the Atlantic Slave Trade were transported from Africa to the US came from the West Coast of Africa, which is modern-day Senegal, Sierra Leone, the Ivory Coast, Gambia, Guinea Bissau, and Equatorial Guinea.
 The reason for this was the slave traders were looking for the shortest route from Africa to the US.

-- The other 97% of slaves — that were sent to South America (primarily Brazil) and the Caribbean also came from West Africa.
+- It is close to unheard of to investigate or even know the 97% of slaves that were sent to South America and the Caribbean.
+The 97% of slaves — that were sent to South America (primarily Brazil) and the Caribbean also came from West Africa.